RikuyaChiba/VScode-extension-note/README.md

 - Code Spell Checker

-  - Check if english spell is correct
+  - check if english spell is correct

+- Auto Rename Tag

+  - auto rename paired HTML/XML

+- Live share

+  - live share mode in case you do pair programming in vscode

+- Material theme

+  - set the icon according to extension

+- Clock in status bar

+  - shows clock in status bar

+- Pola code

+  - polaroid my code in case to paste my code to google slide etc